25-Feb-2017, 05:09 UT/GMT

 |Chart of the moment|

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Edgar's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Edgar, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-As he gets older, it would be helpful if Edgar were encouraged to take such times of withdrawal as normal and natural, so that he can use these times to explore what he really thinks and feels without fearing reprisal from family members who have come to depend on his more [...]
+In reality, Edgar's turns of mood reflect a powerful need to achieve greater internal independence first from parents and family, and then from friends and teachers, all of whom may loom too large in his mind as the source of all love and approval.
+He needs to learn to [...]
 III.
 The Characters in the Story

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future